yssource/turbodbc/README.md

                            parameter_sets)

-Numpy support
+NumPy support
 -------------

-Here is how to retrieve a result set in the form of numpy arrays:
+Here is how to retrieve a result set in the form of NumPy arrays:

     >>> cursor.execute("SELECT A, B FROM my_table")
     >>> cursor.fetchallnumpy()